 The Mount's Leadership in Nursing Awards Program celebrates 22 years of recognizing outstanding nursing leaders.

 Mount St. Joseph University, sponsored by the Sisters of Charity, has provided quality nursing education for over eight decades.
 The Mount’s rich heritage in educating and fostering the development of nursing leaders gives evidence of its continuing commitment to prepare women and men for leadership roles in nursing.

 In an effort to recognize these outstanding nursing leaders, the Mount has established the annual Leadership in Nursing Awards.Throughout your career, you have encountered leaders in the field whose hard work and vision merit recognition.
-Leadership in Nursing Awards Program nomination is now open.
+Leadership in Nursing Awards Program nomination is now closed.

 Nominations may be made by any registered nurse.
 To be considered, nominations must include the following: